waldecyfa/projeto-web3/README.md

 # contratos inteligentes

-Projeto Web integrado com a API do Twitter junto com a carteira digital Metamak
+Projeto Web integrado Nestjs com a API do Twitter junto com a carteira digital Metamak e Solidity

 ## How to Run